 There is also a wide range of excellent videos found on YouTube which can help to give you tips for your upcoming exams.
 The more popular channels are generally the most useful A Level resources.

 The completion of past papers should be the main source of revision in the few weeks building up to your final exams.
 This is why it is so important to maintain excellent notes throughout the course of your studies.
 Whilst it has been shown that copying down notes is a useful way to memorise the content, completing questions – which will be similar to the types of questions you are likely to face in the exam – is a more effective way to prepare.
-After all, the examiner is not testing you on knowledge alone; but there are other important skills such as application which can only be gained through much practice.
+After all, the examiner is not testing you on knowledge alone; there are other important skills such as application which you can only gain through much practice.

 Gain feedback from your teacher and implement necessary improvements.
-You can also use the mark schemes in order to gain an insight into some of the points which you could have included in your answer.
+You can also use the mark schemes to gain an insight into some of the points which you could have included in your answer.

 Make sure you are using as many A Level resources as possible, including investing in a tutor who can help guide you through the entire curriculum as well as help you fully prepare for the many styles of exam questions.